Sith: Darth Vader

-Darth Vader (Anakin Skywalker) was a human-cyborg Dark Lord of the Sith and the third and final apprentice of Darth Sidious, who first appeared in the Star Wars original trilogy, and later in the prequel trilogy.
+Darth Vader (Anakin Skywalker) was a human-cyborg Dark Lord of the Sith and the third and final apprentice of Darth Sidious, who first appeared in the Star Wars original trilogy and later in the prequel trilogy.
 As the Jedi hero Anakin Skywalker, he fought alongside his master Obi-Wan Kenobi during the galaxy-wide Clone Wars, but was slowly seduced to the dark side by Darth Sidious, then Chancellor Palpatine, before his ascension to Emperor.
 After helping Sidious kill Jedi Master Mace Windu, he swore allegiance to the Sith and was given the name Darth Vader before setting out to destroy all Jedi left on Coruscant.
 After being sent by Sidious to assassinate the Separatist council members on Mustafar, Vader was badly injured in a duel with Kenobi, resulting in the loss of his remaining organic arm, both legs, and severe burn injuries.
-He was saved by Sidious, and encased in a black suit of armor with extensive cybernetics which kept him alive.
+He was saved by Sidious and encased in a black suit of armor with extensive cybernetics, which kept him alive.

 As the Galactic Empire was established and continued to grow, Vader became the Emperor's immensely feared second-in-command and was given the task of finding surviving Jedi and the Rebel Alliance's base.
 After the destruction of the first Death Star, Vader was charged with tracking down the Rebel Alliance and destroying their headquarters.
-However, the actions of his son, Luke Skywalker, eventually turned Vader against his master, resulting in both Sidious' and Vader's deaths, as well as the fulfilment of the Chosen One prophecy.
+However, the actions of his son, Luke Skywalker, eventually turned Vader against his master, resulting in both Sidious's and Vader's deaths, as well as the fulfillment of the Chosen One prophecy.

 Darth Plagueis

-Darth Plagueis was a Muun Dark Lord of the Sith and Darth Sidious' master, first referenced in Star Wars: Episode III - Revenge of the Sith.
-In the film, Sidious (as Palpatine) uses Plagueis' story to seduce Anakin Skywalker to the dark side, claiming that Plagueis' abilities in the Force grew to such an extent that he could create life by influencing microscopic Force-sensitive entities called "midi-chlorians," and even save people from dying.
+Darth Plagueis was a Muun Dark Lord of the Sith and Darth Sidious's master, first referenced in Star Wars: Episode III - Revenge of the Sith.
+In the film, Sidious (as Palpatine) uses Plagueis's story to seduce Anakin Skywalker to the dark side, claiming that Plagueis's abilities in the Force grew to such an extent that he could create life by influencing microscopic Force-sensitive entities called "midi-chlorians" and even save people from death.
 According to the Rule of Two, Plagueis was eventually killed by Sidious in his sleep, who subsequently became the new Sith Master and would later take on an apprentice of his own.

 Plagueis is the main character of the Legends novel, Star Wars: Darth Plagueis, which explains much of his backstory, including his training under Darth Tenebrous, mentorship of Palpatine, and early plans to undermine the Galactic Republic and drive the Jedi Order into ruins.
-The novel also reveals that Plagueis' public identity was Hego Damsk II, a member of the Intergalactic Banking Clan.
+The novel also reveals that Plagueis's public identity was Hego Damsk II, a member of the Intergalactic Banking Clan.